Vrilya/VOoTIE/README.md

 # Vrilya's Ocarina of Time Image Extractor/Injector

 ## Overview
 Vrilya's Ocarina of Time Image Extractor/Injector is a tool designed for extracting and injecting image textures from The Legend of Zelda: Ocarina of Time ROM files.
-This tool allows users to extract textures in various formats, modify them, and re-insert them into the game, making it useful for modding and custom texture replacements.
+This tool allows users to extract textures, modify them, and re-insert them into the game, making it useful for modding and custom texture replacements.

 ## Features
 - **Extract Images**: Extract textures from the game ROM.